Foopert/ember-frost-core/README.md

 ember install ember-frost-core
 ```

+## AYYYYYYYYYYY LMAOOOOOOOOOOOOOOOO

 ## Components

-The following components are available when you install ember-frost-core
+The following components are available when you install ember-frost-core this is also just a test

 * [frost-bookends](docs/frost-bookends.md)
 * [frost-button](docs/frost-button.md)